kislayabhi/short_scripts/CountThings/Readme.md

 ### Document Histogram

-In this file, we group the words according to their lengths and draw a basic histogram. ;) It was a exercise question in K&R.
+In here, we group the words appearing in a text file according to their lengths and draw a basic histogram in C. ;) It was a exercise question in K&R.
 ```
 total no. of words: 145